 Other methods for synthesizing this compound include the ring-forming reaction of propylene oxide and carbon dioxide in the presence of various catalysts.

-Used as an aprotic and polar solvent with dipole moment beyond acetone and ethyl acetate.
+- Used as an operatic and polar solvent with dipole moment beyond acetone and ethyl acetate.

 propylene carbonate in the cosmetics industry:

 Propylene carbonate is not corrosive, meaning it does not spoil, so it can be used as a solvent in lipsticks, skin cleansers, eye shadows, and mascaras.
 It is suitable for this industry as it is colorless and odorless and is an incorruptible liquid.